 Before we tell you about the various frontiers where image recognition has taken a leap, we should tell you that it goes beyond Facebook simply sorting out contacts and friends for you.
 It takes birth from the concept of deep learning which has been around for a long time and is the science behind machines being able to replace human involvement in several work spheres.

-Technicalities using Deep Learning and Cognitive
+Technicalities using Deep Learning

 In the past few years, we have been able to witness some tremendous progresses happening in the machine learning front.
 In fact, the model type called deep learning convolutional network has been able to achieve astounding success in tough visual recognition tasks.
 Machines developed through these neural networks have shown to perform better than humans on some specific domains.
 Since, then researchers have demonstrated steady progress in computer vision and the various ways they could be used in different industrial and commercial zones.